imath/bp-avatar-suggestions/README.md

 Configuration needed
 --------------------

-+ WordPress 3.4.2 and BuddyPress 1.6.1
-+ Working in WordPress 3.5 RC 1 and BuddyPress 1.7 Bleeding
++ WordPress 3.9 and BuddyPress 2.0